 In assessing the value of your benefits against your lifetime allowance, the reduced value after the pension debit will be used.
 You may be able to pay additional voluntary contributions or contribute to a concurrent personal pension plan or stakeholder pension scheme in order to make up for the benefits 'lost' following a pension share.

 All correspondence received by the administering authority in connection with divorce or dissolution proceedings will be acknowledged in writing.
-If no acknowledgement is received, you should contact the administering authority to ensure that your correspondence has been received.
+If you do not receive an acknowledgement, you should contact the administering authority to ensure that your correspondence has been received.

 The cost of supplying information and complying with any court order imposing obligations on the L G P S will be recovered from you and/or your ex-spouse or ex-civil partner in accordance with a schedule of charges published by the administering authority.